 Understanding LED Lighting Technology

-Key performance terms to know:
+Key LED performance terms to know:

-Lumen maintenance (L70) — a specification showing how long a lamp keeps most of its output (e.g., L70 at 30,000 hours).
+Lumen maintenance (L70) — indicates how long a bulb maintains most of its brightness, such as L70 at 30,000 hours.

-What affects lifetime and reliability
+What affects LED lifetime and reliability

 How to Plan Your Home Lighting Layout

 Creating the right home lighting layout goes beyond a single ceiling bulb.
 A good scheme balances function with atmosphere, making each room both practical and inviting.
-The key is to consider how you use the space, then layer lighting — ambient, task, and accent — to suit those needs.
+The key is to consider how you use the space, then layer lighting (ambient, task, and accent) to suit those needs.

 Step 1: Assess Each Room’s Purpose